bpb824/portalData/README.md

 Tools are written in R, outputs in various forms such as: images, documents, shiny apps, etc.

 Requires database credentials to use.
 The file "db_credentials-template.json" should be appropriately edited (with database credentials) and renamed to "db_credentials.json" in order to be loaded by the scripts.
-PORTAL database credentials can be obtained from [Kristen Tufte](mailto:tufte@pdx.edu)
+PORTAL database credentials can be obtained from [Kristin Tufte](mailto:tufte@pdx.edu)

 .rds files not included in repository as some are very large.
 These are data inputs and outputs for scripts.
 A zip folder of this material is stored on an ODOT Region 1 planning unit folder.
 Contact [Chi Mai](mailto:Chi.Mai@odot.state.or.us) for access.